-rundontwalk formed in 2002 and was one of the earliest art collectives to begin painting after the economic crisis of 2001.
-Inspired by the chaotic and creative energies pervading the city at the time, rundontwalk became one of the most prolific art collectives active in Buenos Aires, thanks in large part to contributions made by the artist Fede Minuchin who works exclusively with stencil.
+rundontwalk formed in 2002 and was one of the earliest street art collectives to begin painting in Buenos Aires in the wake of the Argentine economic crisis of 2001.
+Composed of artists Tester Mariano (Tester) and Fede Minuchín, RDW became a pillar of the Buenos Aires scene, thanks in large part to contributions made by Minuchín, who works exclusively with stencil in his public work.

 While stencil art in other countries became popular as a way of minimising time spent painting in the street, rundontwalk have taken full advantage of the relative tolerance shown to street art in Buenos Aires.
 Over time the collective’s works have become increasingly ambitious in complexity and scale, resulting in masterful stencils that would be impossible to put up in less permissive environments.